VCON Writers’ Workshops

 How to Apply

-To find out if space is still available in the Saturday workshop, contact the moderator, R. Graeme Cameron at writersworkshops [at] vcon [dot] ca. Applicants will be placed on a first come first serve basis.
+To find out if space is available in the workshop of your choice, contact the moderator, R. Graeme Cameron at writersworkshops [at] vcon [dot] ca. Applicants will be placed on a first come first serve basis.

 Act now!
 These workshops are loads of fun and a great learning experience.